 - other institutions financed by the Ministry of Education, Culture and Science

 Purchasing SURFnet services

-Each institution connected to SURFnet purchases a basic package of services, including full Internet connectivity.
-The costs of the basic package vary from sector to sector.
-In addition to this basic package, there are services that your institution can purchase at additional costs.
+Each institution connected to SURFnet pays a purchases a basic fee.
+This fee allows you to use a number of SURFnet services, including full Internet connectivity.
+The level of the basic fee varies per sector.
+In addition to the services covered in the basic fee, there are services that your institution can purchase at additional costs.

 You can purchase SURFnet services by contacting SURFnet Customer Support, via firstname.lastname@example.org.